AS 2201: An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements

 .C1 The auditor should modify his or her report if any of the following conditions exist.

-3. The auditor decides to refer to the report of other auditors as the basis, in part, for the auditor's own report,
+- The auditor decides to refer to the report of another public accounting firm as the basis, in part, for the auditor’s own report,

 .C2 Elements of Management's Annual Report on Internal Control Over Financial Reporting Are Incomplete or Improperly Presented.
 If the auditor determines that elements of management's annual report on internal control over financial reporting are incomplete or improperly presented, the auditor should modify his or her report to include an explanatory paragraph describing the reasons for this determination.
 If the auditor determines that the required disclosure about a material weakness is not fairly presented in all material respects, the auditor should follow the direction in paragraph .91.